 How Banks Are Adopting Blockchain

-Banks are starting to see the benefits of using blockchain technology.
+Banks are starting to see the benefits of using blockchain technology for cross border payments..
 Here are some ways they’re getting on board:

 - Partnerships: Many banks are teaming up with blockchain companies to improve their services.